openapi-ts/openapi-typescript/packages/openapi-fetch/README.md

 #### Nano Stores

-Here’s how it can be handled using [nanostores](https://github.com/nanostores/nanostores), a tiny (334 b), universal signals store:
+Here’s how it can be handled using [Nano Stores](https://github.com/nanostores/nanostores), a tiny (334 b), universal signals store:

 ```ts
 // src/lib/api/index.ts